By Matt Jones, Delta State Athletics

 – Dan Dakich, ESPN College Basketball Analyst

-“Coach Boone has established himself in the coaching community as one of the nation’s premier teachers.
+“Coach Boone has established himself in the coaching community as one of the nations premiere teachers.
 I have tremendous respect for Coach Boone.
 He is an outstanding basketball coach, and his basketball programs are synonymous with excellence.”

 – Herb Sendek, Head Coach Santa Clara University

-– Dale Brown, Former Head Coach Louisiana State University
+– Dale Brown, HOF and retired Head Coach Louisiana State University

 “Coach Boone’s knowledge of Motion Offense and his Pack Line Defense, coupled with his ability to teach it effectively is unparalleled.
 His teams are always fundamentally sound, extremely well coached and very, very good offensively and defensively.”